 This compelling exhibit is the only one of its kind on the West Coast.
 It transports visitors on a fascinating 5-million-year journey through time, spotlighting the major anthropological finds relating to human evolution.
 Footsteps Through Time represents a milestone in the Museum’s history.
 It is especially significant as it reflects the Museum’s original mission—to display the life and history of humankind—while inspiring relevant connections to our modern-day visitors.

 The Hominin Hall showcases a variety of intriguing dioramas, including a Neandertal burial from more than 60,000 years ago depicted exactly as it was discovered by archaeologists, a Cro-Magnon exhibit featuring a replica of Chauvet Cave in France (home of the world’s oldest cave paintings), and a touchable reproduction of Kenyanthropus platyops, a find by the renowned archaeologists Meave and Louise Leakey.

-The five galleries offer an in-depth and intriguing look at human evolution, according to the Museum’s Emeritus Curator of Physical Anthropology, Rose Tyson.
+This exhibit offers an in-depth and intriguing look at human evolution, according to the Museum’s Emeritus Curator of Physical Anthropology, Rose Tyson.
 “This exhibit represents the most comprehensive physical anthropology display that the Museum has showcased since the 1915 Panama-California Exposition,” says Tyson, who was with the Museum of Man for 30 years.

 This project integrates the talents of all Museum departments, many renowned scientists, and a host of specialists to bring forth a tactile and exciting product for an international community.
-We invite our members to share in the excitement of this monumental program to gain a better understanding of the future by expanding our knowledge of the past.
+We invite our visitors to share in the excitement of this monumental program to gain a better understanding of the future by expanding our knowledge of the past.